grange85/ahfow-www/_posts/2019/2019-07-26-artefacts-009-dean-wareham-indietracks-setlist.md

 So, this time five years ago I was at the always wonderful [Indietracks Festival](https://www.indietracks.co.uk/category/2014/) held at a heritage railway in Derbyshire.
 This was my second Indietracks and I had tickets long before it was announced that Dean would be playing.
 In January I had hinted to Nat of Sonic Cathedral that Dean ought to play Indietracks and his appearance was announced in March so I like to imagine that I was partially responsible for it!

 Dean's band for the tour was Britta, Roger Brogan on drums and Raymond Richards on guitar.
-At the end of the wonderful set Raymond grabbed his setlist and headed to the front of the stage and handed it to me - I beleive he got some grief from another fan for his trouble - he got my eternal gratitude.
+At the end of the wonderful set Raymond grabbed his setlist and headed to the front of the stage and handed it to me - I believe he got some grief from another fan for his trouble - he got my eternal gratitude.

 Tonight I'll be at my seventh consecutive Indietracks Festival - I keep hoping Dean will come back, the idea of seeing a nice low key Dean & Britta show in the Church is a dream I often have.